 Federation of State Medical Boards Position Statement on In-Office Compounding

-The Federation of State Medical Boards (FSMB) is slated to discuss a position statement at their meeting in San Diego at the end of April that discourages any sterile compounding in physicians' offices.
-Read the position statement here, which begins on page 7.
+The Federation of State Medical Boards (FSMB) discussed a position statement at their meeting in San Diego at the end of April that discouraged any sterile compounding in physicians' offices.
 The AAAAI initiated a multi-specialty effort to defeat this position statement, and signed on to a collaborative letter to all state medical boards.
 The American Medical Association (AMA) then shared information on this effort with all specialty societies seated in the House of Delegates, suggesting their state level organizations contact their state medical boards if impacted by this position statement.

 Remember that you can invite your patients to weigh in on the importance of access to allergen immunotherapy from their perspective.
 Share the Change.org petition in your office, today and every day.